xenopus-anatomy/xao/doc/index.md

     python scripts/obo_ontology_checks.py

-Fix any outstanding issues.
+Fix any outstanding issues and commit the changes.

-Make sure the ontology header contains the following:
+Make sure the ontology header in the OBO file contains the following:

     data-version: <release>
     date: <date>